KinectToVR/k2vr-docs/src/pages/en/comparison.md

 ---
 layout: '@layouts/DocsPage.astro'
 title: How Amethyst compares to other options
+description: Comparing Kinect tracking in Amethyst with competing options like SlimeVR or Vive Trackers
 # setup: |
 #   import CardInfo from '@components/CardInfo.astro'
 #   import CardTip from '@components/CardTip.astro'